Ground and excited-state energies with analytic errors and short time evolution on a quantum computer: Numerical results

 In Figure\,\ref{heisenb-scaling1}a, which reports the error on the ground state energy estimate (in Hartree) as a function of the runtime $T_{\text{runtime}}$ (Eq.\,\eqref{runtime}), we notice a very good agreement with the inverse scaling law dictated by the Heisenberg limit.
 Figure\,\ref{heisenb-scaling1}b shows that QPD exhibits a scaling of $\epsilon = \mathcal{O}(T_{\text{max}}^{-3})$.

 This result represents a cubic speedup compared to the standard QPE scaling which is of $\epsilon = \mathcal{O}(T_{\text{max}}^{-1})$ and a quadratic improvement with respect to other state-of-the-art approaches \cite{ding2024esprit, ding2024quantum}.
-We point out that Eq.,\eqref{eq:T_runtime_scaling} and our choice of $\#_{\text{shots}}$ imply a scaling $T_{\text{runtime}} = \mathcal{O}(T_{\text{max}}^{2.5}\sqrt{\text{log}(T_{\text{max}})})$, which is almost cubical and in agreement with our numerical results.
+We point out that Eq.\,\eqref{eq:T_runtime_scaling} and our choice of $\#_{\text{shots}}$ imply a scaling $T_{\text{runtime}} = \mathcal{O}(T_{\text{max}}^{2.5}\sqrt{\text{log}(T_{\text{max}})})$, which is almost cubical and in agreement with our numerical results.
 Finally, we note that a cubic improvement in circuit depth (maximal evolution time) has already been shown in the literature when a cosine window was inserted into the standard QPE circuit\cite{rendon2022effects}.

-\subsubsection{Multiple Eigenvalue Estimation}
+\subsubsection{Multiple eigenvalue estimation}

 We now consider the more general task of multiple eigenvalue estimation.
-From the point of view of QPD, given the same $B_{f, \omega^*}$ and bandwidth $W_f$, we aim to recover more than one frequency.
-We will examine two systems as examples that represent the opposite limits of weak and strong correlation.
+Thus, we aim to determine more than one frequency within a given band $B_{f, \omega^*}$.
+We will examine two systems representing opposite limits of weak and strong correlation.
 As an example for the weak correlation case, we study the LiH molecule at its equilibrium internuclear distance; for the strong correlation regime we again exploit the H$_8$ system.
-Referring again to the implication for QPD, the first case implies that in a given band $B_{f, \omega^*}$ of width $W_f$ we aim to recover all the frequencies, which also coincide with all the frequencies present in the signal.
-By contrast, the second case corresponds to the situation where we want to recover only a very small subset of the frequencies within $B_{f, \omega^*}$.
-In this situation, these frequencies represent an even smaller fraction of the total number of frequencies if off-band contributions to $C(t)$ are taken into account.
+In the first case, all frequencies present in the signal also lie in band $B_{f, \omega^*}$.
+Therefore, there are no out-of-band contributions.
+By contrast, the second example corresponds to signals with many frequencies outside of $B_{f, \omega^*}$.
+In this case, we only recover a small fraction of all the frequencies present in $C(t)$.